|

 Bathing and preening are both aimed at looking after the bird's feathers, because if they become damaged the bird cannot fly and so can neither escape from predators or search for food.
 The bird also becomes susceptible to extremes in temperature, especially the cold weather, because it cannot fluff up its feathers to keep warm.

-You can encourage birds to bathe in your garden by providing water in a bird bath.
+You can encourage birds to bathe in your garden by providing water in bird baths.

 Nearly all birds bathe frequently in water to keep their feathers in tip-top condition, though Starlings, Blackbirds and House Sparrows are the ones we are most likely to see.
 During the summer, bathing in water also helps the bird to keep cool.